 You can find yourself involved in estate litigation when there is no will or a will is challenged for a variety of reasons, ranging from undue influence to elder abuse.
 Kiriak Law can help you achieve a successful outcome or, better still, avoid litigation by having a sound wills and estate plan that cannot be challenged successfully in court.

 Learn more about wills and estate law and what’s involved in writing a will in Alberta by checking out our web page on frequently asked questions about wills and estates.

-If you don’t have a will, need help and guidance to update an existing will or are considering contesting a will, contact Kiriak Law online or by phone to request a free, no obligation consultation with a will and estate planning lawyer.
+If you don’t have a will, need help and guidance to update an existing will or are considering contesting a will, contact Kiriak Law online or by phone to request a no obligation consultation with a will and estate planning lawyer.

 How long does it take to probate a Will in Alberta?
 Does dying without a will create special legal challenges?
 How much does a Will cost?